-The property was privately owned up until the 1960’s and it served as a vacation home for one family.
-Because of that, the property and the buildings are very well maintained, and it serves as an excellent way to step back in time and experience Lake Tahoe’s history.
+The property was privately owned up until the 1960s, and it served as a vacation home for one family.
+Because of that, the property and the buildings are very well maintained, and it is an excellent way to step back in time and experience Lake Tahoe’s history.

 The main building that served as the family home is only accessible via a tour that costs $10.

-I highly recommend you take it though as it is only about 45 minutes and it is one of the best-maintained houses I have seen in the state park system.
-I took the last tour of the day which was at 2:30, and got to visit both the first and second story of the house.
+I highly recommend you take it though as it is only about 45 minutes and it is one of the best maintained houses I have seen in the state park system.
+I took the last tour of the day, which was at 2:30, and got to visit both the first and second stories of the house.

-This house even has a makeshift birdcage elevator in it which was cool to see, and all of the rooms look exactly like they would have when the house was in service.
+This house even has a makeshift birdcage elevator in it that was cool to see, and all of the rooms look exactly like they would have when the house was being used.

-After finishing the tour, a headed out to walk the half-mile trail to the rest of the parks main attractions.
+After finishing the tour, I headed out to walk the half mile trail to the rest of the park’s main attractions.

 The pier that goes out from the main house is also worth exploring.
-It gives you beautiful views of the clear water while looking back at the house.
+It gives you beautiful views of the clear water while looking back at the home.

-Lastly, head down to the south boathouse, which is where the famous train tracks going into the water are.
+Lastly, head down to the south boathouse.
+This is where the famous train tracks leading into the water are.